Thinning Hair? 4 Ways To Slow Hair Loss

 It’s the stuff some nightmares are made of.
 For some, it’s being trapped in a snake den.
 For others, it’s standing in public in nothing but your underwear.
 But one fear many older adults share is the fear of losing hair.
 In a society that relishes its long locks, anyone touting a “magical cure” can name his price.

-“As we age, overall density changes and individual strands become finer,” explained dermatologist Doris J. Day in her article for Prevention.com.
+“As we age, overall density changes and individual strands become finer,” dermatologist Doris J. Day explained in an article for Prevention.com.

 Before you silently accept your follicle-deprived fate, here are some methods that have been shown to reduce the rate of hair loss.